JasmeetSinghBali/TNG/nest-kafka/README.md

 # make a get request at localhost:3000 which produces a message and consumer logs out the topics from the producers
 ```

+> Kafka snippet upgrade

+1. error-handling
+2. retry mech to push failed messages/topics
+3. SOLID design approach
+4. if retry mech fails then persist these failing messaging in mongoDB via dead letter queue so no messages are lost